For more than two decades the UUPCC Pilgrimage Service has helped to cement the bonds between North American UUs and

 The focus and core offering of our services are 'Congregational Pilgrimages'.
 In the past five years, over 1000 US and Canadian UUs representing more than 150 congregations have traveled with us to visit their partners around the globe.

-- Download the current Travel Guide for Transylvania (in Romania)
+- Download PDF: 2018 Travel Guide for Transylvania (in Romania)

 Congregational Pilgrimages have been the core offering of the UUPCC Pilgrimage Service since its inception in 1994.
 Our in-country experts work with groups as small as four to customize an itinerary that matches their interests, timeframe, pace, and overall travel goals.
 Most European pilgrimages combine 3 or 4 basic elements:

 - Unitarian religious and historical sites such as Kolozsvár, Torda, Gyulaféhérvár, Székelyderzs, and Déva.

 - A stay with your partner congregation in their village or town (more about this later).
 For groups from unpartnered churches, we normally recommend a stay in a Unitarian village in order to experience - albeit briefly - the lives of many of our co-religionists.

 - Romanian & Transylvanian locations with broader tourist appeal such as Peles & Bran Castles in the Southern Carpathians, the Saxon fortress churches at Biertan and Viscri, the Saxon walled cities of Brasov (Brasso), Sighisoara (Segesvar), and Sibiu (Nagyszeben), the Painted Monasteries of Bucovina, and/or the Wooden Churches of Maramures.

 - A Central European capital city: Budapest, Vienna, and Prague are the most common.